photon1503/az-native/demos/readme.md

 - From Relational to Schemaless: Does and Don'ts
 - Implementing Domain Driven Design for microservices
 - Cosmos DB Change Feed and Event Sourcing
-- Understanding and implementing the CQRS Pattern
+- Understanding the CQRS Pattern

 ## Designing & Implementing Event Driven Apps